Accenture/mercury/guides/CHAPTER-2.md

 A function is an event listener with the "handleEvent" method.
 The data structures of input and output are defined by API interface contract during application design phase.

-In the above example, the input is AsyncHttpRequest because this function is designed to handle a HTTP request event from a REST endpoint defined in the "rest.yaml" configuration file.
+In the above example, the input is AsyncHttpRequest because this function is designed to handle an HTTP request event from a REST endpoint defined in the "rest.yaml" configuration file.
 We set the output as "Object" so that there is flexibility in returning a HashMap or a PoJo.
 You can also enforce the use of a PoJo by updating the output type.

 A single transaction may involve multiple functions.
-For example, the user submits a form from a browser that sends a HTTP request to a function.
+For example, the user submits a form from a browser that sends an HTTP request to a function.
 In MVC pattern, the function receiving the user's input is the "controller".
-It carries out input validation and forwards the event to a business logic function (the "view") that performs some processing and then submit the event to a data persistent function (the "model") to save a record into the database.
+It carries out input validation and forwards the event to a business logic function (the "view") that performs some processing and then submits the event to a data persistent function (the "model") to save a record into the database.

 In cloud native application, the transaction flow may be more sophisticated than the typical "mvc" style.
 You can do "event orchestration" in the function receiving the HTTP request and then make event requests to various functions.

-This "event orchestration" can be done by code using a set of event-driven API that we call the "PostOffice".
+This "event orchestration" can be done by code using the "PostOffice" and/or "FastRPC" API.

 To further reduce coding effort, you can perform "event orchestration" by configuration using "Event Script".
-Event Script is available as an enterprise add-on library from Accenture.
+Event Script is available as an optional enterprise add-on module from Accenture.

 ## Extensible authentication function